dotCMS/plugin-seeds/OSGi/com.dotcms.webinterceptor/README.md

     Undeploy the bundle jars using the dotCMS UI (*CMS Admin->Dynamic Plugins->Undeploy*).

-## How to create a bundle plugin using services and registering servlets and filters
+## How to create a bundle plugin that uses WebInterceptors

 In order to create this OSGI plugin, you must create a `META-INF/MANIFEST` to be inserted into OSGI jar.
 This file is being created for you by Gradle.
 If you need you can alter our config for this but in general our out of the box config should work.